followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/columns/columns/columns.md

     @NgModule({
         imports: [
             // ...
-            DxTreeListModule
+            Dx{WidgetName}Module
         ],
         // ...
     })

 ---

 A nested column has almost every option a regular column has.
-These options are described in the [columns](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/) section of the Reference.
+These options are described in the [columns](/Documentation/ApiReference/UI_Widgets/dx{WidgetName}/Configuration/columns/) section of the Reference.

-[note]There is an exception though: nested columns cannot be [fixed](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columnFixing/) alone, therefore specifying the [fixed](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#fixed) and [fixedPosition](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#fixedPosition) options for them is useless.
+[note]There is an exception though: nested columns cannot be [fixed](/Documentation/ApiReference/UI_Widgets/dx{WidgetName}/Configuration/columnFixing/) alone, therefore specifying the [fixed](/Documentation/ApiReference/UI_Widgets/dx{WidgetName}/Configuration/columns/#fixed) and [fixedPosition](/Documentation/ApiReference/UI_Widgets/dx{WidgetName}/Configuration/columns/#fixedPosition) options for them is useless.
 However, the whole band column can be fixed as usual.

 For example, the following code specifies the **width** and **sortOrder** options of the *"Street"* column nested within the fixed *"Address"* band column.